Page updated: Thursday, September 24, 7:59 am

 There are currently three face covering orders in place for Washington State:

-For more information, see this overview of COVID-19 statewide face covering requirements and the Washington State Coronavirus Response website face masks page.
+For more information, see this overview of COVID-19 statewide face covering requirements and the Masks and Face Covering Guidance from Washington State Department of Health.

 Face coverings are an additional tool we can use to stop the spread of COVID-19 in our community.
 They protect others by blocking droplets that contain the virus from spreading to others when someone with the infection coughs, sneezes, or speaks.